What is bronchiolitis?

-- eating less than half the usual amount for at least two feeds
+- they eat less than half the usual amount for at least 2 feeds

-- having a dry nappy for 12 hours or more
+- they have a dry nappy for 12 hours or more

 - the symptoms worsen quickly

-- your baby is less than 12 weeks of age
+- the baby is less than 12 weeks of age

-- your baby was born with a medical condition that affects their heart and lungs
+- the baby was born with a medical condition that affects their heart and lungs

 Dial triple zero (000) and ask for an ambulance if your child is: